Polymer/old-docs-site/app/2.0/docs/devguide/events.md

 of `DocumentFragment`.
 In native shadow DOM, this would show up as an instance of `ShadowRoot` (a DOM interface that extends `DocumentFragment`).

+For more information, see [Event retargeting](shadow-dom#event-retargeting) in Shadow DOM concepts.

 ## Property change events {#property-changes}